 1. Lake Pend Oreille

 Lake Pend Oreille is the largest lake in Idaho and also one of the deepest in the country.
 With its massive size and cold, deep waters, it’s home to some serious fishing opportunities.
-This is where anglers go when they’re after big lake trout or giant kamloops rainbow trout.
+This is where anglers go when they’re after big lake trout or giant kamloops rainbow trout, and it produces more 20-plus pound rainbows than anywhere else in the state.
 The lake has over 100 miles of shoreline, giving you a lot of room to find a quiet fishing spot.
-You’ll also find bass, perch, and cutthroat trout here.
+You’ll also find smallmouth bass, perch, cutthroat trout, bull trout, and whitefish here.
 The water comes from snowmelt and mountain streams, so it stays pretty cool year-round.
 That helps keep the fish active, especially in summer when other lakes warm up too much.
 You can fish from shore, a dock, or take a boat out.
-Either way, the views are pretty wild—pine-covered mountains all around you.
+Either way, the views are pretty wild, with pine-covered mountains all around you.
 It’s a lake that serious anglers talk about for good reason.
 Just don’t forget your gear.

 More About Fishing in Idaho

 Idaho has thousands of lakes and rivers, so you’re never far from a solid fishing spot.
-From mountain lakes stocked with trout to larger lakes filled with bass and salmon, there’s something for everyone—whether you’re a beginner or seasoned angler.
+From mountain lakes stocked with trout to larger lakes filled with bass and salmon, there’s something for everyone, from beginners to seasoned anglers.

-A few of the standouts from the top 30 include Lake Pend Oreille, Coeur d’Alene Lake, Priest Lake, Henry’s Lake, and Lake Cascade.
+A few of the standouts from the top 30 include Lake Pend Oreille, Coeur d’Alene Lake, Henry’s Lake, Lake Cascade, and Dworshak Reservoir.
 These lakes are known for both variety and quantity, offering everything from rainbow trout and kokanee to perch, bass, and more.

 Idaho Fishing FAQs